zorael/dialect/README.md

 }
 ```

-The output will by default also be saved to an `assertgen.log` file in the current directory.
+The output will by default also be saved to an `unittest.d` file in the current directory.

 See the `--help` listing for more flags, passed through `dub` with `dub run :assertgen -- --help`.